-Library services at Utah State University are provided by the main library at the Logan campus and from the two branch libraries in Price and Blanding.
-The main Merrill-Cazier Library in Logan is a newer facility (305,000 sq. ft.) that combines collections that were formerly housed in two buildings.
+Library services at Utah State University are provided by the main library at the Logan campus and from the two satellite libraries in Price and Blanding.
+The main Merrill-Cazier Library in Logan is a facility of 305,000 square feet.
 Merrill-Cazier Library opened in September 2005 and houses materials in the arts, humanities, social sciences, agriculture, life and physical sciences, medicine, and engineering.
-Despite having slightly less total space, several technological innovations make the library a much more functional building.
+Several technological innovations make the library a highly functional building.
 An automated storage and retrieval system (ASRS) has capacity for over 1.5 million volumes, allowing for approximately 20 years of collection growth.
 In keeping with the University’s land-grant mission the Library has named the automated storage and retrieval system the BARN (Borrowers Automated Retrieval Network).
 Lesser-used books and all bound volumes of periodicals are stored and retrieved on demand from the BARN.
-Library users may use the Library Online Catalog from their offices, homes, or any computer with network access to request materials from the BARN.
+Library users may use the Library Online Catalog or the discovery layer from their offices, homes, or any computer with Internet access to request materials from the BARN.
 The materials are retrieved and made available at a service desk in the library within minutes of the request.
 The library makes extensive use of computer technology for staff and library users as well.
 The Information Commons offers over 150 workstations from which USU students can use a wide variety of productivity software, such as word processing, spreadsheets, digital image manipulation, and statistical packages.
 Librarians and computer support staff work in tandem to provide technological training and research assistance to customers in the Information Commons.
 It has seating capacity of over 2,000.

 The USU Eastern Price campus library, built in 1967, is a 18,000 sq. ft. facility.
 It has had several upgrades since 1967 and after the merger with USU in 2011 new computers, instruction classrooms and group study rooms were added.
 It has 45 computers and seating for 116.
 The USU Eastern Blanding campus library, built in 2006, is a 4,000 sq.ft. facilty with 23 computers and seating for 110.
 It likewise has had several computer upgrades.